harrshvrdhan-333/Suspicious-PowerShell-Activity-Analysis/README.md

 * Process and Command-Line Analysis
 * Security-Policy Activity Analysis
 * File Activity Investigation
+* Cross-Source Correlation
-* Alert Correlation
+* Alert Triage
-* Timeline Analysis
+* Timeline/Sequence Analysis
 * MITRE ATT&CK Mapping
-* SOC L1 Alert Triage
 * Evidence-Based Classification
+* SOC L1 Investigation Methodology
 * Incident Response Recommendations

 ---

 # 📝 Conclusion

-This project demonstrates a **SOC L1 investigation of PowerShell activity using Wazuh and Windows endpoint telemetry**.
+This project demonstrates a **SOC L1 investigation of suspicious PowerShell activity using Wazuh and Windows endpoint telemetry**.

-The investigation correlated Wazuh alerts, PowerShell Event ID `4104`, Windows Event Viewer, and Sysmon telemetry to understand the observed activity.
+The investigation correlated Wazuh alerts, PowerShell Event ID `4104`, Windows Event Viewer, and Sysmon process telemetry to understand the observed activity.

 The investigation identified PowerShell commands that queried local security-policy information and removed a temporary configuration file.

-Although these behaviors can be associated with attacker activity, the available evidence did not provide sufficient proof of malicious intent.
+Although these behaviors can appear in attacker activity, they can also occur during legitimate administrative or security-assessment operations.

-The final assessment was therefore:
+Based on the available evidence, the activity was classified as:

-> **Suspicious activity requiring further contextual investigation, but not confirmed malicious based on the available evidence.**
+> **Suspicious and requiring further investigation, but not confirmed malicious.**

-This investigation demonstrates the importance of **correlating multiple telemetry sources and using evidence-based analysis instead of classifying PowerShell activity as malicious solely because PowerShell was used.**
+This project demonstrates the importance of **alert triage, evidence collection, cross-source correlation, MITRE ATT&CK mapping, and evidence-based analyst conclusions** rather than treating every PowerShell event as malicious.